maggiehuan/paper_notes/Planning/Expertise increases planning depth in human gameplay.md

 - People's value func is a weighted sum of features
 Features:
 - centre
+	- measures whose pieces are closer to the board center
+- Counts how often particular patterns occur on the board
 	- connected two-in-a-row
 	- unconnected two-in-a-row
 	- three-in-a-row
 	- four-in-a-row
 #### Tree Search
 Decision tree with an iterative best-first search algorithm.
+Each iteration, the algorithm selects a leaf node, expands it by adding one child node each for a number of candidate moves and backpropagates the value of these new nodes recursively into the leaf node as well as its parents.